BizTalkComponents/PromoteExistingContext/README.md

 ##Description
 Promotes a a context property.
-This enables it to be used for routing and many other things (https://sandroaspbiztalkblog.wordpress.com/2009/03/28/distinguished-fields-vs-promoted-properties/).
+This enables the property for use in routing and more (https://sandroaspbiztalkblog.wordpress.com/2009/03/28/distinguished-fields-vs-promoted-properties/).

 | Parameter          | Description                                             | Type | Validation                        |
 | -------------------|---------------------------------------------------------|------|-----------------------------------|